01-edu/public/subjects/cameltosnakecase/README.md

 ## Camel-to-snake-case

 ### Instructions

 Write a function that converts a string from `camelCase` to `snake_case`.

-Lower camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of one word or more with a single capitalized letter between each word except the first one.
-Snake case is a style of writing in which each space is replaced by an underscore (_) character.
+For this exercise you need to know that camelCase has two different writing alternatives that will be accepted:

+- lowerCamelCase
+- UpperCamelCase

+Some rules for writing in camelCase:

+- The word does not end on a capitalized letter (CamelCasE).
+- No two capitalized letters shall follow directly each other (CamelCAse).
+- Numbers or punctuation are not allowed in the word anywhere (camelCase1).

 Here are some rules for you to follow:

 - If the string is empty, return an empty string.
 - If the string is not `camelCase`, return the string unchanged.
 - If the string is `camelCase`, return the `snake_case` version of the string.

-Basic `lowerCamelCase` Capitalization Rules:

-- The first letter should be lower case.
-- No numbers or punctuations are allowed in the word at any place (camelCase1).

 ### Expected function